Top 10 Movies About Money

 Gene McClary, played by Tommy Lee Jones, was second in command at the company and also loses his job.
 However, even though McClary no longer works at the shipping company, he still benefits from the rising stock prices.
 In an attempt to alleviate his guilt, he starts his own company and hires many of the people fired by his old employer.

 Feeling inspired to take control of your finances?
-An account with SoFi MoneyTM could help you get started.
-SoFi Money combines the benefits of checking and savings into one interest-bearing account.
+A checking and savings account with SoFi Checking and Savings® could help you get started.
+SoFi Checking and Savings allows you to spend, save, and earn—all in one product.